 Can I wear this?
 Mob Only and Ally Friendly - Making it easier for you and us :)

 "Hi there, I'm a non-Indigenous person and I really love your products.
-I want to support Aboriginal people and causes but, don't want to offend anyone or for it to be seen as cultural appropriation.
-Just wanted to double check before I buy something that it's okay I wear your Aboriginal designs and merch?"
+I want to support Aboriginal people and causes, but I don't want to offend anyone or for it to be seen as cultural appropriation.
+Just wanted to double check before I buy something—it's okay if I wear your Aboriginal designs and merch?"

-To help navigate this conversation and to stop us repeating ourselves we have made it easier for our supporters and created some Ally Friendly and Mob Only symbols to guide your purchases.
-These symbols are located in all product descriptions on our website and means it's easier for you to represent Indigenous fashion in Australia and beyond.
-Read more about what these symbols mean:
+To help navigate this space, we’ve created the Ally Friendly and Mob Only symbols to guide your purchases.
+These symbols are featured in all product descriptions on our website and on our product swing tags.
+Here’s what they mean:

 Ally Friendly merch is created with our mob in our heart and everyone in mind.

-When we see non-Indigenous people wearing our designs, we feel proud that they are repping Indigenous fashion our merch and culture.
+When we see non-Indigenous people wearing our designs, we feel proud that they are repping Indigenous fashion, our merch, and culture.
+It means that Aboriginal designs are visible in the world, and Indigenous people are not invisible.

-Mob Only merch is designed solely Indigenous peoples to wear.
+Mob Only merch is designed exclusively for Indigenous peoples to wear.

 Want to read more: